John Ostrander: Career

 Ostrander has been a frequent collaborator with artist Tom Mandrake.
-They have worked together on Grimjack, Firestorm the Nuclear Man, The Spectre, and Martian Manhunter.
+They have worked together on Grimjack, Firestorm, The Spectre, and Martian Manhunter.
 Ostrander's in-depth explorations of morality were used in his work writing The Spectre, a DC Comics series about the manifestation of the wrath of God.
 His focus on the character's human aspect, a dead police detective from the 1930s named Jim Corrigan, and his exploration of moral and theological themes.
 In issue #54 (June 1997), the creative team introduced the character Michael Holt as a new version of Mister Terrific.
 Following the end of The Spectre series, they moved onto a Martian Manhunter series.
 In December 2006, a story-arc titled "Grotesk" by Ostrander and Mandrake appeared in Batman issues 659–662.

 In 1990, Ostrander launched an ongoing Hawkworld series which followed Timothy Truman's limited series of the same name.
 In 1993, the title was cancelled and relaunched as Hawkman with art by Jan Duursema.

 At Marvel Comics, Ostrander has worked on X-Men, Bishop, Quicksilver, Heroes for Hire and the Punisher, as well as the Western mini-series Blaze of Glory: The Last Ride of the Western Heroes.

 He has written the Elfquest character Jink for WaRP Graphics, Hotspur for Eclipse Comics; Lady Death for Chaos!
 Comics; Magnus, Robot Fighter, Rai and the Future Force and Eternal Warrior for Valiant Comics.
 He was one of the main writers on Star Wars: Republic for Dark Horse Comics, and his story arcs include "Twilight", "Darkness", and "The Clone Wars" stories.
 He is the writer of Star Wars: Legacy.
 An unreleased Doctor Who audio drama titled "Deadman's Hand" was written by Ostrander for Big Finish Productions.
 As announced, the story was to feature the Seventh Doctor, Ace and Hex in the American wild west.

 Ostrander contributed to the Silver Age Sentinels short story anthologies from Guardians of Order.
 He was nominated for the Comics Buyer's Guide Award for Favorite Writer in 1997, 1998, 1999, and 2000.
 In 2010, he co-wrote Secret Six issues 14–18 with writer Gail Simone.
 Ostrander maintains an online presence on the World Famous Comics Network and writes a weekly column on the ComicMix site.
-Ostrander has a cameo as Dr. Fitzgibbon in the 2021 film The Suicide Squad.
+Ostrander made a cameo appearance as Dr. Fitzgibbon in the 2021 film The Suicide Squad.